Strothon/NotAlone/README.md

 ## 📧 Contact

-For any questions or suggestions, please feel free to reach out to [your contact information].
+For any questions or suggestions, please feel free to reach out to .